zulrizvi/NL2Py/README.md

 #  Natural Language to Python Code Generator

-Turn plain English instructions into executable Python code using custom AI — trained by you!
+Turn plain English instructions into executable Python code using custom AI — trained by me!
 No pre-trained LLMs involved.
 It's a lightweight, educational NLP-based code generation tool built with 🐍 Python and 🌐 Streamlit.

 ---